buape/buape-com/content/pages/terms.md

 - We do not access or store emails or phone numbers for our users.

-- We do not store or parse messages from any users, except for other bots that provide logging data that we scrape.
-We do not access any messages sent by users, only bot messages, and they are not stored in our database.
+- We do not store messages from any users using Kiai.
+We do access message content sent by users, but these are only used in features such as our message content placeholder, and are not stored within our database.

 ### 5.3.
 Data Retention:
 All data relating to the a guild or user is kept for 30 days after a guild has been removed from our services, at which point it will be cleared from our database.